Timothée Chalamet’s net worth and most expensive things he owns

 As his impressive resume of TV roles set him up for the big screen, Chalamet made his film debut as a supporting actor in Jason Reitman’s Men, Women & Children (2014).
 He stepped in the shoes of high school student Danny Vance, while his friend Elgort appeared as Tim Mooney.

 The same year, Chalamet appeared in Christopher Nolan’s sci-fi epic Interstellar where he played Tom Cooper, the son of Matthew McConaughey’s character.
-The film became one of the biggest blockbusters of all time and grossed over USD 693 million (RM3 billion approx.) worldwide.
+The film became one of the biggest blockbusters of all time and grossed over USD 693 million worldwide.

 2017 became a significant year in Chalamet’s journey.
-His work in Hostiles and Lady Bird (the film was a critical success and reportedly made over USD 79 million/INR 652 crore approx.), led him to his career-defining role in Call Me By Your Name.
+His work in Hostiles and Lady Bird (the film was a critical success and reportedly made over USD 79 million), led him to his career-defining role in Call Me By Your Name.

 The young actor portrayed Elio Perlman in Luca Guadagnino’s film adaptation of André Aciman’s novel of the same name.
 Call Me By Your Name not only made him a household name but also earned him an Academy Award nomination for Best Performance by an Actor in a Leading Role in 2018.

-Although Chalamet’s earnings are not revealed, the film reportedly made nearly USD 42 million (INR 347 crore approx.).
+Although Chalamet’s earnings are not revealed, the film reportedly made nearly USD 42 million.
 It established him as a much sought-after actor and it is safe to deduce Chalamet pocketed a good portion of the pie.

 Other films and appearances

-In the following years, he starred in projects like Beautiful Boy (2018), Wes Anderson’s The French Dispatch (2021), which grossed over USD 46 million (RM211 million approx.), and the hit Netflix series Sweet Tooth (2021), which made over USD 41 million (RM188 million approx.).
+In the following years, he starred in projects like Beautiful Boy (2018), Wes Anderson’s The French Dispatch (2021), which grossed over USD 46 million, and the hit Netflix series Sweet Tooth (2021), which made over USD 41 million.

-Additionally, his outstanding performances in the Netflix period film, The King (2019), Little Women (2019) and Bones and All (2022) deserve special mention.
-The latter was also a box-office hit and reportedly grossed over USD 218 million (RM1 billion approx.).

 While Chalamet’s earnings are not exactly known, it is estimated that these successful movies have added to his soaring net worth immensely.